How to start a parcel pick-up point

 How much will I earn operating a pick-up point?

 You will earn an amount of between 20 and 50 cents per parcel or dropped off item.
 Some companies use a sliding scale or performance-based bonus.
 The more parcels you process, the more you will earn.
-You will hear mixed reviews about how satisfied entrepreneurs are about their earnings (in Dutch).
+You will hear mixed reviews about how satisfied entrepreneurs are about their earnings.
 Annemieke Hulsman of The Readshop in Heino runs a PostNL service point.
 Her take on it: “I do not just handle parcels; I also run a post office and fill a role in the community.
 And even though I only receive a modest amount of money, it all adds up.
 And the money I make from the service point is enough to cover my annual staff costs.”

 Floris van Holten, Business Developer at e-commerce company Wish, believes there are other, less obvious advantages to operating a pick-up point.
 “It means you are visible online and people will be able to find you, which will increase footfall for your shop.
 I always tell entrepreneurs it is up to them to use their brain: know your customer profile and give customers what they are looking for.
 For example, you could offer them fun little gadgets at a low price.
 Be creative in your presentation style and entice the customer to buy something.”